Quick answer

 Build a visual Profit & Loss dashboard from Tally Prime data.
 Track revenue, expenses, gross margin, operating profit, and net profit trends with interactive charts and drill-downs.

-Tally Balance Sheet Dashboard: Assets, Liabilities, and Net Worth Tracking
+Tally Balance Sheet Dashboard: Assets & Net Worth

 Visualise your Tally Prime balance sheet as an interactive dashboard.
 Track assets, liabilities, equity, key ratios, and net worth trends with drill-downs and period comparisons.